Chalarangelo/30-seconds-of-code/snippets/have_same_contents.md

 tags: list,intermediate
 ---

-Returns `True` if two lists contain the same elements regardless of order, `False` otherwise.
+Checks if two lists contain the same elements regardless of order.

 - Use `set()` on the combination of both lists to find the unique values.
 - Iterate over them with a `for` loop comparing the `count()` of each unique value in each list.